 Renovation involves making structural changes to a building to improve functionality and appeal, often demanding Compliance with building regulations and permits.
 Refurbishment, however, focuses on enhancing the aesthetics and efficiency of a space without extensive structural modifications, preserving its original character.
 Understanding these differences helps property owners decide how best to upgrade their properties.
-Exploring further can reveal more about when each approach is most beneficial and how to successfully implement them.
+Exploring further can reveal more about when each approach is most beneficial and how to implement them successfully.

 What is Refurbishment?